integralbyte/EliteCode/README.md

 ![EliteCode banner](./EliteCode%20Banner.jpeg)

-EliteCode is a local-first coding practice app for solving algorithm problems offline.
-It includes a React editor UI, a FastAPI backend, SQLite progress storage, file-based problem packs, and a local Python judge.
+EliteCode is an open-source, offline LeetCode-style platform for algorithm practice.
+It includes the NeetCode 150 as original EliteCode problem packs, backed by 300,000+ test cases and saved progress.

-The bundled catalog covers 150 original EliteCode problem packs with 300,000 visible and hidden test cases.

 ## Quick Start